About the CommerceTools category

 The HTTP Client configuration you will use to access Commercetools.

-The module you want to subscribe to from Commercetools.
+The entity you want to subscribe to from Commercetools.

-Please refer to the modules from the Commercetools API Reference page.
+Please refer to the entity from the Commercetools API Reference page.

 Request Parameters

-These are the parameters you can provide to get the needed entity based on the Commercetools API Reference.
+These are the parameters you can provide to get the needed entity based on Commercetools API Reference.
+Please look at the example below on how to fill Request Parameters field when subscribing Single Request entity

 For example, we try subscribing to “Get Order by ID”.